tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

 # T cell tolerant fraction as a predictor of immune-related adverse events
  - tolerant fraction characterized according to productive/non-productive TCRB sequences, **not sure how this relates, I understand their hypothesis that more tolerant T cells would lead to lower irAE risk but I don't understand how tolerant fraction can be estimated from productive fraction, productive just means it can function and bind some antigen not necessarily self/foreign?**
  - **so they say "In healthy subjects, we considered TRB sequences that are expressed to be tolerant; otherwise, the subject would not be healthy" which does make sense but what about abundance? healthy people have rare self-reactive T cells that's known I think**
+# TCR contact residue hydrophobicity is a hallmark of immunogenic CD8<sup>+</sup> T cell epitopes
+ - relative hydrophobicity of TCR contact residues enriched in immunogenic MHC I epitopes in human and murine MHCs in both self and foreign immunogenic epitopes
+ - **highly polar amino acids underrepresented in immunogenic epitopes vs. non-immunogenic epitopes, hydrophobic amino acids overrepresented**
+ - **most antigens in this immunogenic dataset are from viruses, lower GC genomic content, so more hydrophobic residues come from that, so perhaps TCRs exploit this to generally recognize pathogens by hydrophobic peptides**
+ - **antigen presentation might also favor hydrophobic regions, for example hydrophobic regions enhance degradation and MHC presentation perhaps, immunogenic epitopes biased towards center of antigen where hydrophobic core is for cytosolic proteins**
 # TCR sequencing and cloning methods for repertoire analysis and isolation of tumor-reactive TCRs
 ## Abstract
  - SEQTR (SEQuencing T cell Receptor): combines *in vitro* transcription and single primer pair TCR amplification, combine with PCR to amplify TCR from bulk population, tumor-specific TCR identification and cloning